getamu/home-credit-kaggle-competition/README.md

 Exploratory Data Analysis and achieves an accuracy of 79.2% with the basic first level machine learning model (using Microsoft's LightGBM library).

-Currently, we are engineering the features to improve the current ML model.
+This project is in progress and currently, we are engineering the features to improve the current ML model.